 USNA National Eagle Scout Association STEM Jamboree

 On January 20th, 2018 the Navy Rockets team participated in a STEM Jamboree hosted at the US Naval Academy by the National Eagle Scout Association club.
-The team taught the Boy Scouts the fundamntals of aerodynamic stability as it applies to rockets and engaged the scouts in a hands-on activity where the Scouts built rockets out of drinking straws.
-The feedback from the Scouts and the adult leaders was overwhelmingly positive and the team enjoyed inspring the next generation of scientists and enginneers!
+The team taught the Boy Scouts the fundamentals of aerodynamic stability as it applies to rockets and engaged the scouts in a hands-on activity where the Scouts built rockets out of drinking straws.
+The feedback from the Scouts and the adult leaders was overwhelmingly positive and the team enjoyed inspiring the next generation of scientists and engineers!